TurBoss/blt/doc/parseargs.rst

 -----------

 The **blt::parseargs** command creates a new TCL command to parse command-line arguments.
+A *parseargs* object represents a set of arguments.
+Argument specify how the words of the command line are interpreted.

-A *parseargs* object is list of arguments.
-Each node has both a label and a key-value list of data.
+tnode has both a label and a key-value list of data.
 Data can be heterogeneous, since nodes do not have to contain the same data fields.
 It is associated with a TCL command that you can use to access and modify the its structure and data.